poissonconsulting/chk/README.md

 #### Check First

-Almost all `chk_` functions immediately call their `vld_` variant to evaluate the object and return an invisible NULL if it passes the check.
+`chk_` functions immediately call their `vld_` variant and if the test is passed return (an invisible NULL).
 Otherwise they spend time constructing an informative error message.

 #### Minimal Checking

-As they are not expected to be directly exposed to users the `chk_` and `vld_` functions don’t check any of their arguments (other than the object of interest of course\!).
+As the `chk_` and `vld_` functions are not expected to be directly exposed to users they don’t check any of their arguments (other than the object of interest of course\!).

 #### Turn Off Checking